 For years I refused to use any paint on my polymer clay work.
 Like many other artists, I considered using paint “cheating.”
 I had come to the conclusion (wrongly I might add) that no real artist would ever use acrylic paints on polymer clay … I mean after all the reason polymer clay is colored (and can be mixed to make your own colors) is because you’d never have to use paint.
 Right?
 WRONG.

-Here’s a list of just some of the few awesome polymer artists that use paints on their clay creations: Christi Friesen, Ginger Davis Allman, Doreen Kassel, Debbie Crothers, Miranda Farrand, Swirly Designs, Robots Are Awesome & hundreds (no, I’m not exaggerating) of others.
+Here’s a list of just some of the few awesome polymer artists that use paints as an enhancement on their colored polymer clay designs: Christi Friesen, Doreen Kassel, Debbie Crothers, Miranda Farrand, Swirly Designs, Robots Are Awesome & hundreds (no, I’m not exaggerating) of others.

 Paint As An Enhancement

-I chose to show one of my newer dragons, Bari, as a prime of example of how paint can be used as an enhancement.
-You’ll see on the dragon at left that there are NO paint details.
+I chose to show one of my favorite dragons, Bari, as a prime example of how paint can be used as an enhancement.
+You’ll see on the dragon at the left that there are NO paint details.
 At this point, my Chinese jointed dragon (get the tutorial here) is clay only.
 Is he cute this way?
 You bet!
 But could I add something to him to enhance the look I already gave him?
-In this case I could do that very easily with acrylic paints.
+In this case, I could do that very easily with acrylic paints.